danielsGitStuff/mel/auth/README.md

 The Auth-database is created (or loaded) which contains information about services which can be created and actual service instances.
 `MeinBoot` reads the database, finds the according `Bootloader` class.
 The `Bootloader` creates an instance of it and kindly asks it to boot the services.
 The `Bootloader` returns an instance of `MeinService` which runs the services logic.
 The `MeinService` instance is equipped with a `BootLevel`, which can be either `LONG` or `SHORT`.
-When all services have reached Bootlevel 1, MeinAuth can start to communicate.
+When all services have reached `BootLevel.SHORT`, MeinAuth can start to communicate.

 ### Booting a Service
 A custom Bootloader must extend `Bootloader`. `Foo` has to be known to the `MeinBoot` instance which boots up `MeinAuthService`
-It must implement `bootLevel1Impl` which returns an instance of the service.
+It must implement `bootLevelShortImpl` which returns an instance of the service.
 The bootloader has the `bootloaderDir` property which points to a folder that is unique for each `Bootloader`.
 A custom bootloader can organise the files and databases of the various instances therein if necessary.